Linking Words

 3. She saved money so that she could buy a new laptop.

-13. She carried an extra umbrella for fear that it might rain during the outdoor event.
+9. I carry an umbrella for fear that it might rain.

 Similarity